 Definition of Art as a means of expression

 The final product of practicing Art is a beautiful creation.
-Vincent Van Gogh was a Dutch painter who had a weird infatuation towards Plein air paintings.
+Vincent Van Gogh was a Dutch painter who had a weird infatuation with Plein air paintings.
 Plein air paintings are described as artworks created outside, in the open, under the blue sky.
 Moreover, he had also created many portraits of his kith and kin.
 The act of creation is so pure and humble that one can become addicted to the same.
 Moreover, when you practice landscape not only the act of art-making is changing you but also the natural features in open are mutating your cells.
 The cells that make you a human being!

 On the same line, Art does not necessarily mean as an act of making a painting or sculpture.
 It also means an act of simply performing any activity.
 The intent action will never tire you during the process.
 Rather it will keep you rejuvenated throughout the way.